 Cloud monitoring lets you review, monitor, and manage your cloud workflow.
 You can implement manual and automated cloud monitoring services or tools as needed.
 Automated monitoring can help save time and ensure continuous visibility.
 Once an event occurs, administrators are notified and can apply mitigation measures.
 This can help ensure your cloud environment remains healthy and secure.

-Calico Enterprise and Calico Cloud offer DNS policies, enterprise security controls, intrusion detection, and zero trust security.
+Calico Enterprise and Calico Cloud offer zero-trust workload access controls, DNS policies, and workload-based IPS/IDS, DPI, and DDoS protection.
 Calico delivers the following unique features for cloud security:

 See our additional guides about cloud security topics.

 Cloud Workload Protection Platforms (CWPP): An In-Depth Look